-EN 101 Freshman Composition I (Fall, Spring)
+EN 101 Freshman Composition I (Fall, Spring) 3 hrs.

 Prepares students for academic writing; focuses on general writing processes and grammar, diction, and organization; and emphasizes specific academic writing skills.
-Prerequisite: A passing score on an index that combines the student's high school grade point average with the SAT/ACT score or a passing grades on an essay exam.
+Prerequisite: A passing score on an index that combines the student's high school grade point average with the SAT/ACT score or a passing grade on an essay exam.
 A grade of "C-" or better is necessary to exit this course.

-EN 101I Intensive Freshman Composition I (Fall, Spring)
+EN 1011 Intensive Freshman Composition I (Fall, Spring) 3 hrs.